 Electric pool heaters work on the same principle as a reverse-cycle air conditioner.
 Operating in tandem with your pool pump or separate circulation pump, they draw in warm air from outside to heat the water.
 Benefits of an electric heat pump include:

-It’s a good idea to think beyond the initial purchase price of a pool heating system, and consider its ongoing running costs and lifespan, too.
-Decide if you want to just extend the swimming season or you are serious about swimming all year round.
+It’s a good idea to think beyond the initial purchase price of a pool heating system and consider its ongoing running costs and lifespan, too.
+Decide if you want to just extend the swimming season or if you are serious about swimming all year round.
 As a general rule, if you are going to heat your pool all year round at a consistent temperature then an inverter heat pump is a far more efficient and sustainable way to heat your pool.
-The inverter technology not only lowers the unit’s speed as it attains the preferred temperature, significantly saves on energy, it’s also quieter to run and faster to heat up compared to its standard counterparts.
-Certain smart inverter heat pumps can even provide you control over energy consumption ad usage through your smart devices, allowing you to monitor and set your pool’s temperature even when you’re away from home!
+The inverter technology not only lowers the unit’s speed as it attains the preferred temperature but significantly saves on energy, but it’s also quieter to run and faster to heat up compared to its standard counterparts.
+Certain smart inverter heat pumps can even provide you control over energy consumption and usage through your smart devices, allowing you to monitor and set your pool’s temperature even when you’re away from home!

 Ultimately, the best choice for your pool is what suits you and your situation best.
 If you need help choosing the best heating option, reach out to your local pool professional by using our dealer locator.